Van der Waals equation: History

 Thus from two such measurements of pressure and temperature, one could determine $a$ and $b$, and from these values calculate the expected critical pressure, temperature, and molar volume.
-Goodstein summarized this contribution of the van der Waals equation as follows:
+David Goodstein summarized this contribution of the van der Waals equation as follows:

 All this labor required considerable faith in the belief that gas–liquid systems were all basically the same, even if no one had ever seen the liquid phase.
 This faith arose out of the repeated success of the van der Waals theory, which is essentially a universal equation of state, independent of the details of any particular substance once it has been properly scaled. [...]
-As a result, not only was it possible to believe that hydrogen could be liquefied, but it was even possible to predict the necessary temperature and pressure.Van der Waals was awarded the Nobel Prize in 1910, in recognition of the contribution of his formulation of this "equation of state for gases and liquids".
+As a result, not only was it possible to believe that hydrogen could be liquefied, but it was even possible to predict the necessary temperature and pressure.Van der Waals was awarded the Nobel Prize in Physics in 1910, in recognition of the contribution of his formulation of this "equation of state for gases and liquids."

 Use

+Van der Waals assumed that the molecules represented in the equation of state had hard sphere repulsion and weak attraction at distance.
+The Sutherland potential is an example of this interaction.
+Many liquid metals are approximated by the Sutherland potential; and some are well represented by van der Waals’ equation of state.

 The van der Waals equation has been, and remains, useful because: